 All contracting professionals are required to successfully complete the online course entitled "Small Business Programs" (FAC 031).
 This course provides an overview of the small business program in accordance with Federal Acquisition Regulation (FAR) Part 19 and the Small Business Act.
-The course is provided by DAU through the Continuous Learning Modules series at: https://icatalog.dau.edu/onlinecatalog/tabnavcl.aspx.
+The course is provided by DAU through FAI's system for training and certification.